deNBI/bibigrid_clum/readme.md

-# Cloud User Meeting: BiBiGrid HandsOn
+# Cloud User Meeting: BiBiGrid Hands-on

-This tutorial is a reworked/optimized version of the HandsOn session of the **GCB 2019 in Heidelberg**.
+This tutorial is a reworked/optimized version of the Hands-on session of the **GCB 2019 in Heidelberg**.

-## Prerequisits
+## Prerequisites

 - Python 3 (required)
 - Openstack API access (required)